 Improving student achievement sits at the center of the work for all educators.
-The Common Ground plan recognizes that student learning is a shared responsibility between teachers, administrators and school leaders.
+SEED recognizes that student learning is a shared responsibility between teachers, administrators and district leaders; the Thomaston Plan also recognizes this shared responsibility.
 When teachers and administrators develop goals and objectives in a way that supports overall school improvement, opportunities for success have no boundaries.
-Therefore, by design, the Common Ground plan creates a relationship between component ratings for teachers and administrators as depicted in the diagram below.
+Therefore, by design, the Thomaston Plan creates a relationship between component ratings for teachers and administrators as depicted in the diagram below.